 Vehicles may only use tyres listed in NCR Ch8 App 4.
 List 1A and List 1B and List 1C.

 Tyre tread depth must be above the 1.6mm legal limit prior to commencement of qualifying sessions or races.

+Slick tyres are only permitted for vehicles that do not exceed any in period Group A requirements.

 8.14 Weights: